Edward876/auto_typer_gui/README.md

 # auto_typer_gui
 A Simple gui autotyper with necessary features.

-Here’s a Markdown-formatted instruction guide that macOS users can follow to convert the provided Python script into a `.pkg` installer file:

 # For MacOS users - Convert Python Script to `.pkg` Installer on macOS